roggc/react19ssr/README.md

 # Project ready to develop with React 19 (Typescript or Javascript) with SSR and multi-page file based routing

-This project can be created with **`npx create-react19-app@latest --ssr my-app`**.
+This project can be created with **`npx create-react19-app@latest my-app`**.

 This is a project ready to develop with **React 19**.
-Specifically with Server Components, Client Components, and Server Functions.
+Specifically with Server Functions and `Suspense`.

 This project is ready to develop either in **Typescript** or **Javascript**.
 If a `page.tsx` is found in a route folder, then it will take preference over a possible `page.jsx` or `page.js`.
 There must be at least a `page.tsx` or `page.jsx` (or `page.js`) in a route folder.

-With this project, you can build multi-page apps with file based routing, and with SSR.
-If you want a SPA without SSR then use the command above without the `--ssr` option: `npx create-react19-app@latest my-app`, and it will create a project like [this one](https://github.com/roggc/react19) instead.
+With this project, you can build multi-page apps with file based routing and SSR.
+If you want a SPA (Single Page Application) without SSR then use the command above with the option `--nossr`: `npx create-react19-app@latest --nossr my-app`, and it will create a project like [this one](https://github.com/roggc/react19) instead.

 The multi-page app is developed in the `src` folder.
-There must be a `page.tsx` (or `.jsx`, or `.js`) file in this folder.
+There must be a `page.tsx` (or `.jsx`, or `.js`) file in this folder and an `index.html` or `index.htm` file.
 It corresponds to the root route (`localhost:3000` or `localhost:3000/`).
 If you create a `src/route1` folder with a `page.tsx` file in it, then you can access it from the browser with `localhost:3000/route1` or `localhost:3000/route1/`.
 And so on.
 For example a `src/route1/anotherroute` with a `page.tsx` (or `.jsx`, or `.js`) in it, can be accessed from the browser with `localhost:3000/route1/anotherroute` or with an ending slash.
 Or `src/route2` with `localhost:3000/route2`.
 It doesn't matter if they are nested or not, the important thing is that in each of these folders there exists a `page.tsx` file.

 You can pass params to the routes: `localhost:3000/route1?foo=bar`.
 Then in your `page.tsx` you do: